mikeingold/MeshIntegrals.jl/docs/src/how_it_works.md

 \int_0^{\pi} \int_0^{2\pi} \int_0^{5} f(\bar{r}) ~ \text{d}\rho~\text{d}\theta~\text{d}\phi
 ```

 This works great for simple geometries, but requires integration code that is geometry-specific.
-This package, by contrast, leverages parametric functions defined in Meshes.jl and differential forms to define integral methods that are general solutions for all geometries.
+This package leverages parametric functions defined in Meshes.jl and differential forms to define integral methods that are general solutions for all geometries.

 ## [Parametric Functions](@id how-parametric)